-Pennsylvania’s Unemployment Rate Falls To 5.4 Percent in January, Lowest Since March 2020
+Pennsylvania’s unemployment rate falls to 5.4 percent in January, lowest since March 2020

 Over the year, total nonfarm jobs were up 216,300 with gains in all 11 supersectors.
 Leisure and hospitality had the largest 12-month gain, adding back 84,800 jobs.
 Three supersectors — trade, transportation and utilities; professional and business services; and information — were above their pre-pandemic February 2020 job levels as of January 2022.

-From April 2020 through January 2022, Pennsylvania has recovered approximately 79% of jobs lost due to the pandemic.
+From April 2020 through January 2022, Pennsylvania has recovered approximately 79 percent of jobs lost due to the pandemic.

-Additional information is available on the L&I website at www.dli.pa.gov or by following us on Facebook, Twitter, and LinkedIn.